dkilfoyle/logic2/src/files/behavioural/mips.md

 | \$fp    | 30     | frame pointer            |
 | \$ra    | 31     | procedure return address |

+## RAM

+MIPS RAM is byte addressable
+32 bits = 4 \* 8 bit bytes so each 32 bit word starts at a multiple of 4

+To convert a byte address to a word address divide by 4 (shift right 2)

 ## Instruction Types

 inherit from numeric